May the Fourth be with you! To celebrate the Force, we’ve collected six user experience lessons from Star Wars. Ready, are you?

 In the carbon freeze sequence of Star Wars Episode V: The Empire Strikes Back, Leia rushes over to Hans as he is lowered into a carbonite mold to be frozen alive.
 She tells Hans that she loves him, with Hans due to reply,“I love you, too”.
 But instead, actor Harrison Ford opts for the now infamous works, “I know”, stunning his audience.
 This haunting sequence has become one of the most iconic scenes for Star Wars fans.

-When creating digital products, it’s all about stunning your audience, winning over the user.
+Here’s your UX design lesson: when creating digital products, it’s all about stunning your audience, winning over the user.
 Winning over the user comes down to great user experiences, which are achieved through useful, usable and credible interactions and encounters.
 To create such interactions, you need to show that you know your users: that you understand what they want and need.